 Getting Cash for Your Gold – How the Process Works

 First, you need to know what kind of gold you have.
 Is it scrap or broken gold jewelry?
-If so, then use an online gold calculator to get an estimate for the amount you may be able to get.
+If so, then use an online gold calculator to get an the actual melt value of your items.

 After you’ve done that, find out what some local buyers are offering for gold.
 Check in with coin stores, jewelry stores that buy gold, and gold and silver exchanges.
 This should give you a wide enough range of prices to give you an idea of what you’ll get on average.